crtmneric/dotnet-pinpon-game-without-gameengine/README.md

 # dotnet-pinpon-game-without-gameengine
-A .Net Game without GameEngine
+A .Net Multiplayer Game without GameEngine

 Written with pure .Net code's without any GameEngine or 3rd part libraries.